kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

 ```

 In order to add a project to my projects page, I simply have to create a new markdown file with the information above, put it in the appropriate directory for projects, and that's it.
 My new project will be appended to the other projects on the projects page with almost no additional work besides writing the actual content of the post.

+## Try it out

+Now that you have a bit of a better understanding of Gatsby, you should try it out for yourself!
+If you keep the above information in mind while making your website, you should have a minimal, blazing fast, and easily updatable website where you can show the world what kinds of things you enjoy building.

+Furthermore, the [Gatsby showcase](https://www.gatsbyjs.org/showcase/) is perfect if you want to look around for some inspiration for some designs or if you simply want to see what others have created.

+Also, if you're interested, you can check out how I made this website in this [repository](https://github.com/kdelalic/karlodelalic-gatsby).

+---
+__Hope you enjoyed this article and found it to be worthwhile.
+You can check out all my projects on [Github](https://github.com/kdelalic) and don’t hesitate to reach out to me on [Twitter](https://twitter.com/karlodelalic)!__